 Under the VCA model, all registered voters will be mailed a ballot beginning 29 days before the election, with a postage-paid envelope to return the ballot.
-Voters may request a Vote by Mail ballot in a language other than English.
-Voters with disabilities, as well as overseas voters, military personnel, and military spouses may take advantage of San Mateo County's

-Accessible Vote by Mail (AVBM) system, which allows eligible voters to access and mark their ballot in a screen-readable format on a personal computer.
+Voters may request a Vote by Mail ballot in Chinese or Spanish; or a facsimile ballot in Korean or Tagalog.
+Voters with disabilities, as well as overseas voters, military personnel, and military spouses may take advantage of San Mateo County's Accessible Vote by Mail system, which allows eligible voters to access and mark their ballot in a screen-readable format on a personal computer.